Effective May 2020

 The types of Personal Data that we may collect while you use the Leica Microsystems Sites are described in this section and include both information that you provide to us and information that we collect automatically when you use the Leica Microsystems Sites.

 You do not have to register for a service or program to receive much of the information available through Leica Microsystems Sites.
-However, some of our content may be available only to registered or identified users and will require you to set up a profile or provide specific information about yourself in order to provide you the service.
+However, some of our content is available only to registered or identified users and will require you to set up a profile or provide specific information about yourself in order to provide you the service.

 You may contact Leica Microsystems to ask questions, discuss your concerns, or report issues regarding our products.
 If you communicate with or request information from Leica Microsystems, you may be prompted to provide your contact information as well as any Personal Data that is relevant to your request.
+This information includes contact information such as your name, address, phone number or email address and username.

 We may record the Internet Protocol (“IP”) address of your computer or other electronic device when you visit the Leica Microsystems Sites.
 An IP address identifies the electronic device you use to access the Sites, which allows us to maintain communication with your computer as you move about Leica Microsystems Sites and to customize content.

 We also collect information about your use of Leica Microsystems Sites through tracking technologies such as cookies and web beacons.
-A "cookie” is a unique numeric code that is transferred to your computer to track your interests and preferences and to recognize you as a return visitor.
-A "Web beacon” is a transparent graphic image placed on a Web site, e-mail or advertisement that enables the monitoring of things such as user activity and site traffic.
-These technologies help remember your preferences and allow us to bring you the content and features that are likely to be of greatest interest to you on the basis of "clickstream” data that shows your previous activities on Leica Microsystems Sites.
+A “cookie” is a unique numeric code that is transferred to your computer to track your interests and preferences and to recognize you as a return visitor.
+A “Web beacon” is a transparent graphic image placed on a Web site, e-mail or advertisement that enables the monitoring of things such as user activity and site traffic.
+These technologies help remember your preferences and allow us to bring you the content and features that are likely to be of greatest interest to you on the basis of “clickstream” data that shows your previous activities on Leica Microsystems Sites.
+Leica Microsystems Sites utilize both Google Analytics and Adobe Analytics for tracking purposes.

+We may share information about your use of Leica Microsystems Sites with third parties for certain business purposes, including personalizing and delivering online marketing and advertising.
 We utilize Google Display Advertising (such as Retargeting with Google Analytics, Google Display Network Impression Reporting, DoubleClick Campaign Manager integration, and Google Analytics Demographics and Interest Reporting) to (1) show you our ads on other websites based on your prior visits to Leica Microsystems Sites, and (2) better understand our ad impressions and use of ad services.
 In connection with the Google Analytics Demographics and Interest Reporting service, we may use data from Google's interest-based advertising or third-party audience data (such as age, gender and interests) with Google Analytics to understand and improve our marketing campaigns and Site content.

 Some of our online advertising takes place through Google Display Advertising.
 As part of this program, we use Google Analytics features such as Retargeting.
 In connection with that feature and others offered by ad networks, we and the operators of ad networks, including Google, may use third-party cookies (such as the DoubleClick cookie) – and in some cases first-party cookies (such as the Google Analytics cookie) – to inform, optimize and serve ads across the Internet, based on a user's past visits to Leica Microsystems Sites.
 We also may show you ads from some of our affiliated companies when you visit Leica Microsystems Sites.